 If you are concerned that work is affecting your health or that a health problem is affecting your ability to do your job, you can arrange for a referral to Occupational Health for advice and guidance.
 We are able to offer you workplace advice and signpost you to the appropriate organisations for additional support where necessary.
 The appointment will not generate a report to your manager.

 We would always encourage you to discuss any problems you are having in the work place with your manager.
 You do not need to disclose any medical information to them.
 Your manager may be able to address your concerns without the need to involve Occupational Health.
-If your manager needs further guidance, they will also be able to refer you to Occupational Health, using the “Management Referral Form”.
+If your manager needs further guidance, they will also be able to refer you to Occupational Health.
+Please see the Management Referrals page for more information.

-Self-referrals can be made by completing the Management Referral Form and sending this to firstname.lastname@example.org.
+Self-referrals can be made by completing the Self-Referral Form and sending this to firstname.lastname@example.org.

 An outline of the process is detailed below:

 - The Self-Referral Form is sent to email@example.com

 - The Self-Referral Form is triaged by Occupational Health

 - An appointment is offered to the employee within 5 days of receipt of the Self-Referral Form by Occupational Health